Monique Joyce

 Monique Joyce (1912–1994) was a French model, singer and actress.
-She began her career appearing in Opéra comique.
-After winning the Mademoiselle Paris contest in March 1933 she received greater public attention and made her first film appearance that year.
+She began her career appearing in the Opéra comique.
+After winning the Mademoiselle Paris contest in March 1933, she received greater public attention and made her first film appearance that year.

-During the Occupation of France she appeared in several productions by the German-backed Continental Films that later led to charges of collaboration.
+During the Occupation of France she appeared in several productions by the German-backed Continental Films that later resulted in charges of collaboration against her.
 Her final role was a supporting part in the 1943 film Late Love directed by Gustav Ucicky and made in Vienna.
-Following the Liberation of Paris in 1944 she headed to the Sigmaringen enclave where the Vichy government in exile was headquartered for the final months of the war.
+Following the Liberation of Paris in 1944, she headed to the Sigmaringen enclave where the Vichy government in exile was based for the final months of the war.